greenjesper/beat_installer/README.md

   - Unzip and installs
   - Copys ca-certificate and filebeat.yml from predefined location
   - Changes Logstash-output in filebeat.yml based on enviroment variables
+  - If Powershell 3 or older, 7-zip will be downloaded, installed and uninstalled.

 ### Prerequisites

-Currently only works on Powershell 4 and later (maybe version 3) due to som issues with unzipping files (https://stackoverflow.com/questions/37814037/how-to-unzip-a-zip-file-with-powershell-version-2-0)
 A location for a filebeat.yml
 A location for a ca.crt

 ### To-do
- - Add support for Powershell 2
   - Maybe change the way the script alter the logstash-output.
 Perhaps use paarameters instead of eviroment variables.